wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.13.1 =
+* Fixed several bugs with the new Javascript color pickers staying on screen when they shouldn't.

 = 2.13 =
 * Added Javascript color pickers for font color and background color.
 * Added option to disable Javascript color pickers (they may not work in some browsers).